zacharym-collins/aged-inventory/README.md

 - Ensure required software is installed and accessible.

 ### Sensitive Information Exclusion
 Sensitive information, such as credentials and internal URLs, has been removed and replaced with environment variable placeholders.
-You must create a `.env` file as described in the **Setup** section to provide necessary values.
+You must create a `.env` file as described in the [Environment Variables](#environment-variables) section to provide necessary values.

 ### Limitations
 This project is an example of automating specific workflows and may not work "as-is" in other environments without customization.